MinnPost/object-sync-for-salesforce/README.md

 2. For each object type, get its data in an array to pass to Salesforce.
 3. Find out what kind of operation Salesforce needs - delete, upsert, create, or update - and format the WordPress data accordingly.
 4. Send the data - mapped according to the fieldmap - to the `salesforce` class for sending to the Salesforce REST API.
+5. Call the `schedule` class, and send the data to it, if the fieldmap is asynchronous.

 ### Admin (admin)